Alonso-del-Arte/chess/doc/Variants.md

 I have not yet verified how this stalling would occur.

+The main difficulty for playing on a physical board might be if the first promotion is to a queen.

 ## Crazyhouse

 Captures give the capturing side the ability to place a piece of the same kind